frictionlessdata/schema-collaboration/documentation/User.md

 Currently there is only one possible "Behaviour" for a status: "Default on creation".
 The status of a newly created datapackage will be whichever one that has the behaviour "Default on creation".
 Only one status can have the Behaviour "Default on creation".

-### Delete Collaborators
+### Delete collaborators
 Select "People" on the left-hand side and find the Person or People to be deleted.
 The "Search" feature can be used if needed.
 Select the checkboxes as required and then the action "Delete selected People":

 | ![delete_person_checkbox](images/delete_person_checkbox.png) |
 |---|

-If this person is a collaborator in some Datapackages it will be de-attached and may need to be confirmed by selecting "Yes, I'm sure":
+If this person is a collaborator in some datapackages it will be de-attached and may need to be confirmed by selecting "Yes, I'm sure":

 | ![delete_confirmation](images/delete_person_confirmation.png) |
 |---|